-Proud to anounce this!
-Published in German, “Rupien in der Dollar-Zone” is in many respects a classic village-based ethnography of the Badaga people in the South Indian Nilgiri Hills (in particular the so-called Dollar-Zone).
-However, what the book claims to explore in the first place is money as a “total social fact” (Marcel Mauss).
-Therefore it describes the region and history of the Nilgiris as well as the culture and society of Badagas almost solely by looking at the particularities of local monetary flows, powers, and memories.
+Published in German, “Rupien in der Dollar-Zone” is essentially a classic village-based ethnography of the Badaga people in the South Indian Nilgiri Hills (in particular the so-called Dollar-Zone).
+However, what the book explores in the first place is the role of money as a “total social fact” (Marcel Mauss).

-Through the lens of money “Rupees in the Dollar-Zone” delves deeply into essentials such as kinship, love and alliance, ritual, foundation mythology, ancestor worship and settlement-patterns.
-Thereby it explores local (monetary) history and culture as well as the development of the economy: the colonial and the independent periods, the ups and downs of the local tea-industry; the true fundaments, functions, values and technologies of local financial landscapes; the role of education and labor migration; the staged performance of traditional monetary circuits along with an omnipresent “tradition of accepting change” and of “running after the money” in nearly all aspects of everyday live and culture.
+Through the lens of money “Rupien in der Dollar-Zone” delves deeply into essentials such as kinship, love and alliance, ritual, foundation mythology, ancestor worship and settlement-patterns.
+Thereby it explores local (monetary) history and culture as well as the development of the economy: the colonial and the independent periods, the ups and downs of a local tea-industry; the fundaments, functions, values, infrastructures and techniques of contemporary financial landscapes; the role of education and labor migration; the ‘acts’ of transaction and the staged performances of monetary circuits along with the vivid traditions of “running after the money” in nearly all aspects of everyday live and culture.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.